AlexanderBertrandLab/DASF_toolbox/Matlab_code/dsfo_toolbox/README.md

 `block_q.m:` Function to extract the block of X corresponding to node q.

-`dsfo_cell.m:` Same function as `dsfo` but the optimization variable is divided into cells *within the function* to explicitly emphasize and separate the block structure of the global variable `X=[X1;...;Xk;...XK]`.
+`dsfo_block.m:` Same function as `dsfo` but the optimization variable is divided into cells *within the function* to explicitly emphasize and separate the block structure of the global variable `X=[X1;...;Xk;...XK]`.
 At the expense of a slightly less straightforward implementation than `dsfo`, it better represents how each node updates their local variable.

-`update_X_cell.m:` Only called from `dsfo_cell`.
+`update_X_block.m:` Only called from `dsfo_block`.
 Explicitly updating the `Xk` of each node `k` separately, where the global variable `X` is equal to `[X1;...;Xk;...XK]`, it allows to adapt the updating scheme depending on the user's application in an easier way than the implementation used in `dsfo`, resulting in more flexibility.

 **Dependencies:**